Console Pianos vs. Upright Pianos: Which is Better for You?

 Tape measurer

-While a Console may be shorter than an Upright, the footprint of the piano by square footage between a console and an upright is the same as any vertical piano, so although while reading about these instruments it may sound like the piano takes up less space, it’s really only because the piano is shorter, not because it takes up less square footage.
+While a Console may be shorter than an Upright, the footprint of the piano is the same as any vertical piano.
+So, while it may sound like consoles takes up less space, it’s really only because the piano is shorter, not because it takes up less square footage.

-Console pianos are a good choice for smaller spaces that have height limitations or hobby players who aren’t beginners, while larger upright pianos are better suited for professional musicians, studios, serious piano students, and beginners.
+Console pianos are a good choice for smaller spaces that have height limitations or hobby players who aren’t invested learners.
+While larger upright pianos are better suited for professional musicians, music studios, serious piano students, and beginners.

-When purchasing a piano, it's important to consider the size of the piano and the space it will be placed in while remembering that size differences for uprights only vary by height, not square footage.
+When purchasing a piano, it's important to consider the size of the piano and the space it will belong.

-The action of a console piano is similar to that of a larger upright, as it has the same mechanisms, but smaller, that don’t quite perform as well, especially for intermediate/advanced piano players.
+The action of a console piano is similar to that of a larger upright, as it has the same mechanisms, but smaller.
+Consoles don’t quite perform as well, mechanically, especially for intermediate/advanced piano players.

-Many professional pianists find that the small size action of a console piano is less responsive than a full-size action.
+Many professional pianists find that the small sized action of a console piano is less responsive than a full-size action.
+There's a significant difference to a discerning pianists that shouldn't be underestimated.

 Yamaha upright piano

-The action of a taller Upright piano may be a little heavier where you can better feel the inertia of the key, but it’s not heavy enough to poorly effect the outcome of piano playing even for beginners.
+The action of a taller Upright piano may be a little heavier to where you can better feel the inertia of the key.
+However, it’s not heavy enough to poorly effect the outcome of piano playing even for beginners.

-Upright pianos are taller and have a larger soundboard than console pianos, which allows for the sound of the piano to fully develop within the cabinet.
+Upright pianos are taller and have a larger soundboard, which allows for a fuller sound to develop within the cabinet.

-The larger size of an upright piano allows for longer strings and a larger soundboard, which results in a better sound quality.
+Larger models of upright pianos allows for a longer string length and a larger soundboard, which results in better sound quality.

 Taller upright pianos have longer strings and a larger soundboard, creating a richer, fuller tone that is ideal for professional musicians and concert halls.